 Seat belt use generally decreases during pregnancy, because women are concerned the seat belt will hurt the fetus in the event of a collision and because as the abdomen grows, the seatbelt becomes more uncomfortable.
 The same occurs with airbag use.
 But in cases of blunt trauma (like car crashes), the most common cause of fetal death is maternal death.
 In short, the best way to protect your child is to protect yourself.
 Wear your seatbelt the right way and do not turn off your airbags.

 Proper seat belt use reduces the risk of maternal and fetal injuries in motor vehicle crashes, but wearing a seatbelt incorrectly can increase the risks of injury to your child.
 The lap belt should be placed as low as possible under the extended abdomen or baby bump, and the shoulder belt should be off to the side of the uterus, between the breasts and over the mid portion of the clavicle.
 You should not wear your seatbelt so the lap belt sits over the dome of the uterus because it will tighten upon a rapid stop or collision.

 If you or a loved one was injured in a collision while pregnant, make sure to see a doctor as soon as possible.
-Once you have been treated, contact our Women’s Legal Team to discuss your case with an attorney.
-Every consultation is free.
-In fact, we are only paid when we recover compensation for you.
+Once you have been treated, you should speak with our legal team as soon as possible.
+Contact us online or call us directly at 727-446-840 to schedule your free consultation.
+We are only paid when we recover compensation for you.